Yoplait: Australia

 In Australia, Yoplait is locally manufactured by Bega Dairy & Drinks.
-In November 2019, China's Mengniu Dairy announced the purchase of Lion from Japan's Kirin Holdings.
-However, due to rising geopolitical tensions between China and Australia, Kirin and Mengniu announced the cancellation of the sale due to approval from Australian regulators being "unlikely to" materialize.
 It uses the slogan "Yoplait; French for Yoghurt!".

+In November 2019, China's Mengniu Dairy attempted to purchase Lion Dairy (Bega Dairy's earlier name) from Japan's Kirin Holdings, however due to rising geopolitical tensions between China and Australia approval from Australian regulators was deemed "unlikely to" materialize and the announced sale was cancelled.
+In November 2020, Lion Dairy was sold to the Bega Cheese group for A$534 million.

 Canada

 In Canada, General Mills markets pre-stirred Yoplait yogurt, Minigo, Tubes, Source, Creamy, Delicieux, Yop, Yoplait Basket, Yoptimal, and Asana.
 In 1971, the Coopérative Agricole de Granby, which went on to become the largest dairy cooperative in the country—Agropur—launched the Yoplait brand in Canada.
 In 1993, Agropur and Agrifoods (the two largest dairy cooperatives in Canada) combined their yogurt and fresh cheese marketing and manufacturing activities to form Ultima Foods.
 Ultima Foods oversaw Yoplait brand products throughout Canada until 2012, when General Mills took over the licence (Ultima Foods continues to manufacture Yoplait products in Canada as a subcontractor, but has also launched a wholly owned rival product line, iögo).

 In January 2025, General Mills completed the sale of its Canadian Yogurt business to Sodiaal.